zopefoundation/z3c.caching/README.txt

 with an adapter registration, a more specific registration can be used to override a more generic one.

+Above, we also add some metadata about the type of ruleset using the ``<cache:rulesetType />`` directive.
+This is principally useful for UI support and can be often be skipped.

 If you prefer to use python directly you can do so::

    from z3c.caching.registry import register